-- Where the Ombudsman is reviewing a deemed refusal decision, the respondent may apply to the Ombudsman to set aside the deemed decision and request for further time to deal with the access application.3 - For more information about deemed decisions see section 5.3 Ombudsman extension-deemed refusal and Guideline 3 of 6: Dealing with access applications.
+- Where the Ombudsman is reviewing a deemed refusal decision, the decision-maker may apply to the Ombudsman to set aside the deemed decision and request further time to deal with the access application.3 - For more information about deemed decisions see section 5.3 Ombudsman extension-deemed refusal and Guideline 3 of 6: Dealing with access applications.

 4.2.
-Time limits
+Time limits for lodging a review application